 Go Green for Kids

-The articles first appeared in the monthly Better Kid Care e-newsletter and are now available as a PDF or in a WORD document format so you can modify and use them in your childcare setting.
-If you do use the information, please credit Penn State University’s Pennsylvania Integrated Pest Management Program (PA IPM).
+The articles first appeared in the monthly Better Kid Care e-newsletter and are now available as a PDF or Word document format so you can modify and use them in your childcare setting.
+If you use the information, please credit the Pennsylvania IPM Program.

 Warmer temperatures are often the first signal of spring’s arrival.
 However, shortly thereafter a common six-legged pest may be making an appearance inside your building also letting you know spring is here.